Engee documentation

 Yes

-# Opening orientation — direction of movement of the opening element
+# Opening orientation — the direction of movement of the element opening the hole

 Positive control member displacement opens orifice | Negative control member displacement opens orifice